NikolaZizic/2-layered-Data-Science-Project-Object-Detection-with-OpenCV-and-Tensorflow/README.md

 ## Part 1: Face detection with OpenCV

-For the first part of our project we used OpenCV in order to, at first time, train and then build a model capable to recognize the user, once the user is recognized Part 2 of project will began.
+For the first part of our project we used OpenCV in order to, at first, train and then build a model capable to recognize the user.
+Once the user is recognized Part 2 of project will begin.

 ### Modules used